What is Responsible Business?

 Ethics is a code by which a business abides, which includes legal, moral, and values-based considerations that guide business behavior.
 Ethics includes operating with integrity and in a transparent manner; that is, “doing it right” with nothing to hide.
 “Do right to do good” is the guiding principle of responsible business.

-Kelly O'Brien is CEO of Tendaji, LLC, a woman-owned, employee-driven consultancy based in Carmel Valley, California.
-She is a member of the Business Advisory Council and an Executive-In-Residence at the College of Business at CSUMB.
+Kelly O'Brien, M.A., is a lecturer in the area of strategic management at the College of Business.
+She is CEO of Tendaji LLC, a woman-owned, employee-driven consultancy based in Carmel Valley, California.
+Kelly has also served as a member of the Business Advisory Council and an Executive-In-Residence at the College of Business at CSUMB.

 Become a responsible business leader